-360° Candidate Assessment by Others (360° CABO) For K-12 Education al Administrators - person, but an as actions of the pe superior, and a s administrative fu Interstate School (ELCC), and the Standards for Sciendidates are procandidates are procandidates are procandidates are procandidates.
-WHAT IS THIS (360° CABO) FOR?
-This is not a recommendation form on the merit or expertise of the person, but an assessment of your perspective of the knowledge, and/or beliefs behind the words and/or actions of the person.
-The PAF is designed to help participants obtain an assessment from a peer, a superior, and a subordinate, regarding the level of their understanding in several areas related to administrative functioning in K-12 School systems in accordance with the Standards set forth by the Interstate School Leaders Licensure Consortium (ISLLC), the Educational Leadership Constituent Council (ELCC), and the SDA Church.
-The six ISLLC and ELCC Standards are addressed as well as the Technology Standards for School Administrators (TSSA) as a seventh Standard.
-An eighth Standard insures that candidates are provided opportunities to develop a personal worldview.
-A ninth Standard insures that candidates are provided opportunities to understand and apply research and evaluation for effective decision making.
-OD COMPLETING THE 360 CABO: Please complete this assessment as accurat oly and good or bad, right or wrong answers, just your perceptions. ery ariu good or saa, right or mong anomole, jaco your perceptioner in the PAF using the following numbers to identify your percept regarding each statement. otion of t :he 0 - I have no knowledge or opinion about the participant's knowledge or ability regarding this.
+360° Candidate Assessment by Others (360° CABO) 1 For K-12 Education al Administrators person, but an ass actions of the pers superior, and a sul administrative fund Interstate School I (ELCC), and the SI Standards for School candidates are pro- candidates are pro- sessment of your son.
+The PAF is d bordinate, regard ctioning in K-12 Leaders Licensur DA Church.
+The sool Administratory or idea opportunity This is not a recommendation form on the merit or expertise of perspective of the knowledge, and/or beliefs behind the word esigned to help participants obtain an assessment from a peer ding the level of their understanding in several areas related to School systems in accordance with the Standards set forth by the Consortium (ISLLC), the Educational Leadership Constituent six ISLLC and ELCC Standards are addressed as well as the Test (TSSA) as a seventh Standard.
+An eighth Standard insures ties to develop a personal worldview.
+A ninth Standard insuresties to understand and apply research and evaluation for effective s and/o , a the Counci chnolog that s that il decision making.
+DD COMPLETING THE 200 CARO.
+Plane consulate this accomment as accomment THE 360 CABO: Please complete this assessment as accurate good or bad, right or wrong answers, just your perceptions. y and Horicatly as possib ic.
+There are no good of bad, right of wrong answers, just your perceptions. n the PAF using the following numbers to identify your percept regarding each statement. ion of t the 0 - I have no knowledge or opinion about the participant's knowledge or ability regarding this.
 1 - The participant can't do and/or doesn't know anything about this at all.
 2 - The participant can't do and/or doesn't know much about this at all.
 3 - The participant knows about and/or can do this at a satisfactory, beginning level.
 4 - The participant knows about and/or can do this at an adequate, proficient level.
 5 - The participant knows about and/or can do this at a expert distinguished level.
-Write the numbe r that best indicat es your response in the box in the Pre Test column of the PAI ₹.
+Write the number that best indicat es your response in the box in the Pre Test column of the PAF.
 Please do not spend too much time with this activity.
 Go with you first impression.
 On behalf of the participant, thank you for your time and effort!
-STANDARDS ELEMENTS INDICATORS Pre Test STANDARD 1-Vision as an Essential of Leadership Development: Candidates who complete the program are educational leaders who have the knowledge and ability to promote the success of all students by llation, implementation, and stewardship of a school or distric t vision of learning supporte ed by the school c ommunity.
+STANDARDS ELEMENTS INDICATORS Pre Test STANDARD 1-Visi ion as an Essent ial of Leadership Development: Candidates who complete the prograi m are educational leaders who have the knowledge and ability to promote the success of all students by facilitating the development, articulation, implementation, and stewardship of a school or district vision of learning supported by the school community.

-Appendix C: Educational Administration Curriculum Map
+Appendix C: Educational Leadership Curriculum Map